-In 1839 Dilue Rose married Ira Harris, a native of New York state, and in 1845 they moved to Columbus.
-Ira Harris became Sheriff of Colorado County serving for a number of years.
+Dilue married New York State native Ira Harris in 1839 and they moved to Columbus in 1845.
+Ira Harris became Sheriff of Colorado County and served for a number of years.
 They built their modest “tabby” home in 1858 and lived in it with their nine children.
-Ira Harris died in 1869 and Dilue Rose Harris passed away in 1914.
+Ira died in 1869 and Dilue followed in 1914.

-During the 1850’s there were at least 10 “tabby” houses and buildings constructed in Columbus, including the County Courthouse and the Baptist Church.
-A unique type of construction for this area, “tabby” is a mixture of gravel, sand, and lime mixed with water and poured into large block forms that were fitted together to make walls 12” to 14” thick.
+During the 1850s there were at least 10 tabby houses and buildings constructed in Columbus, including the County Courthouse and the Baptist Church.
+A unique type of construction for this area, “tabby” is a mixture of gravel, sand, and lime mixed with water and poured into large block forms fitted together to make walls 12” to 14” thick.

 The house retains its original pine woodwork, floors, ceilings, and cedar thresholds.
 Door frames in the basement are cedar to discourage termites.
-All of the four panel doors are original and have doorknobs of stoneware with a Rockingham (brown molted) glaze.
+All of the four panel doors are original and have stoneware doorknobs with a Rockingham (brown molted) glaze.
 One original basement door remains and retains its original paint.
-The fireplace mantles are also original, made of pine.
+The pine fireplace mantles are also original.
 The first roof was made of cedar shingles.

-Another interesting architectural feature generally confined to this area is the presence of two front doors.
-Obviously, this was done to increase circulation of air during the long, hot months in houses of modest size with no center hall.
-Many of the houses built in Columbus during the 1850’s had basements, primarily because the builders were originally from the northern part of the United States where basements and cellar were considered a necessity.
-However, it soon became apparent that in this warm, damp climate a basement was not practical for storage.
-After the 1860’s, houses were no longer built with basements, but instead set on piers.
+An interesting architectural feature of the home is the presence of two front doors.
+This was done to increase circulation of air during the long, hot months.
+Many of the houses built in Columbus during the 1850s had basements, primarily because the builders were originally from the northern part of the United States where basements and cellars were considered a necessity.
+However, it quickly became apparent that in Columbus’ very warm, humid climate, a basement was not practical for storage.
+After the 1860s, houses in town were no longer built with basements but instead set on piers.